 So, I sat down with my friend and USA Weightlifting certified coach, Jacob Penner, to deep dive into how to use free weights for total body movement.

 In this guide, we detail the movement patterns to structure your workouts around, which weights to buy, and because we’re two cool guys, we even included two free weight-only workouts to get you started.
 Let’s dive right in.

 Free weights are a great option for many types of people.
 If you’re a barbell veteran like me, you benefit from shaking up the routine and attacking the movements differently.
 On the other hand, if you’re new to working out or don’t have access to a full gym, you can get plenty of muscular and athletic development using free weights.

 A few reasons why I like using free weights (and you will too):

 - They require you to stabilize the weight as you lift it, which has added benefits not felt in typical bilateral (using both limbs or sides of the body) barbell movements, especially not on the *gasp* Smith machine.

 - They tend to be more accessible for most people.

 - They’re a more budget-friendly option.

-How to Incorporate Free Weights Into Your Workout
+How to Use Free Weights and Include Them in Your Routine

 Sure, this lights up the lats, upper back, and biceps, and it’s good as an isolated workout in a vacuum, but can be problematic long-term if it’s the only way we train these muscle groups.